shivannis/xandr-docs-public/xandr-docs/articles/bidders/expandables-and-rich-media.md

 ---
-title: Bidders - Expandables and Rich Media
+title: Expandables and Rich Media
 description: The article discusses the inclusion of expandable rich media support across various supply platforms, including those connected to Xandr-enabled exchanges such as the Microsoft Advertising Exchange. ms.date : 10/28/2023
 ---

-# Bidders - Expandables and rich media
+# Expandables and rich media

 ## Overview

-Xandr provides expandable rich media support on all supply from platform networks and Xandr-enabled exchanges, including the Microsoft
+Xandr provides expandable rich media support on all supply from platform networks and Xandr-enabled exchanges, including the Microsoft Advertising Exchange.
-Advertising Exchange.

 ## Creative specification